INP-attacks/INP/README.md

 # INP
-PoC implementation of INP with Chromium
+PoC implementation of INP with Chromium.

 This PoC was tested on a Windows 10 x64 machine.

 ## How to install INP with Chromium